gherkins05/6A-Software-Coursework/README.md

 ### Should Have
 - Be able to private message other users without the need for 3rd party apps
+- A history of previous study groups and the ability to re-do them
+- Allow groups to be auto deleted or be a reccuring thing

 ### Could Have
 - The ability to share location with other users